StackVista/stackstate-docs/stackpacks/integrations/api-integration.md

 To install the API-Integration StackPack, go to the StackState UI page **StackPacks** > **Integrations** > **API-Integration** and click INSTALL.

-Install StackState Agent V1 by using the following sequence of steps:
+Install the StackState API-Integration Agent by using the following sequence of steps:

 {% tabs %}
 {% tab title="Debian, Ubuntu" %}
-1. Download the API-Integration [Agent V1 Debian package](https://s3-eu-west-1.amazonaws.com/agent.stackstate.com/stackstate-agent-deb-repo/pool/s/stackstate-agent/stackstate-agent_1.3.0-1_amd64.deb) or run this command on the machine where you wish to install the Agent:
+1. Download the [API-Integration Agent Debian package](https://s3-eu-west-1.amazonaws.com/agent.stackstate.com/stackstate-agent-deb-repo/pool/s/stackstate-agent/stackstate-agent_1.3.0-1_amd64.deb) or run this command on the machine where you wish to install the Agent:

    ```text
    wget https://s3-eu-west-1.amazonaws.com/agent.stackstate.com/stackstate-agent-deb-repo/pool/s/stackstate-agent/stackstate-agent_1.3.0-1_amd64.deb'